blues/sparrow-reference-web-app/src/models/NOTEHUB.md

 <pre>{ "count": 19, <br/>&emsp;&emsp;"sensor": "2F Ray's Bath SPARROW [87JFH688+2H]" }</pre>

-Each time a ping message is sent from the Sensor device, the count is incremented.
+Each time a ping message is sent from the device, the count is incremented.
 If subsequent `data` events from the same device are not in sequence, this is an indication that messages may have been lost.

 The `loc` property from `config.db` for the device is sent as part of the message.
 This can be used to verify that the location has been propagated through the Gateway to the device.